Who can apply?

 - You will have 1,5 days off per week, continuously.

 - EU citizen: you will receive 1200 NOK per week in pocket money as well as free board and lodging.

 - Citizen from outside EU: you will receive 1000 NOK per week in pocket money as well as free board and lodging, and your host is obliged to cover the cost of your return ticket back to your home country.

 When we receive your application, we will start the process of trying to find a placement for you.
 Your application form and references are forwarded to host families which we believe are suitable to your qualifications and wishes.
 Based on your application, the family themselves decide if they are going to invite you as a Working Guest.
 Most families prefer to give you a call before they decide to invite you.

-When a host family invites you, we will immediately send you their invitation, along with information about the family, their farm and the tasks you will get.
+When a host family invites you, we will immediately send you their invitation, along with information about the family, their farm or tourism business, and the tasks relevant to your placement.
 If needed, you will also get detailed instructions on how to apply for a work permit.
-Furthermore, you will receive written information about Norway, our country and customs.
+Furthermore, you will receive written information about Norway and Norwegian customs.

 Are there specific start dates?

 No, there are not.
 You can start all year round.
 Exact arrival dates should be agreed with the host.

 Atlantis accepts applicants and places participants all year round.
 Since EEA/EU-citizens do not need a work permit to work in Norway, there is no definite deadline for how late you can apply.
 However, the earlier you apply, the greater the chances of us finding a placement for you, and the greater the chances that the placement will suit your wishes.